ksells99/f1-latest/README.md

 Data is obtained via the fantastic Ergast API (http://ergast.com/mrd/).

 The application is fully responsive and styling is handled via a Bootswatch theme.
+It also features a dark mode theme, controlled by a toggle switch - this is also persisted via local storage.

 The app is hosted on Github Pages and can be accessed here: **https://ksells99.github.io/f1-latest/**